-Kingsley & Froghall station is located at the current southern terminus of the line.
-Like so many NSR stations, it's neither particularly near Kingsley or Froghall villages and a short walk was therefore necessary to catch the train.
-The station was situated at the bottom of the valley near to Thomas Bolton's copper factory and regularly transported its workers to and from the factory for years.
+Kingsley & Froghall station currently the southern terminus of the line, and the start point for many of our visitors being situated along the A52.
+Like so many NSR stations it's particularly near neither Kingsley or Froghall villages, and a short walk was therefore necessary to catch the train.
+The station was situated at the bottom of the valley near to Thomas Bolton's copper factory and one of the stations biggest demands was to transport workers to and from the factory.

 After the line closed, the original station building was demolished in 1968 and the entire site razed to the ground shortly afterwards.
 All that remained was the single line running through to the sand quarry at Oakamoor, such was the thoroughness of the demolition, until that itself closed to traffic in 1988.

 In 1998, the Churnet Valley Railway launched a Share Issue to fund re-opening the line to Kingsley & Froghall and rebuilding a close approximation of the original station building.
 This was very successful and the first public train to run to Kingsley & Froghall, since closure, ran on the 11th August 2001 filling a gap of more than 40 years.

 Work commenced on constructing the new station building in 2003, funded by the Share Issue and a number of grants.
 The construction work lasted 10 months and many problems had to be overcome before the work was successfully completed.
 The heavy building work was carried put out to tender whilst a vast amount of the remaining work and finishing off was carried out by a small number of unpaid volunteers.

 The building opened to the public in July 2003 and features a large waiting room, superb Victorian style tea rooms, a booking office and toilets.
 The Station also accommodates the headquarters and administration offices of the Railway.